TeaZea/Portfolio_Site/README.md

   10.26.2022 {

   - Added descriptions and links to cards in the Projects + EXP section.
 Also added rel="" to the link to prevent any malicious attack.
+  - Finished basic layout.
+  - Enlarged JS typewriter font.
+  - Completed and centered the JS and intro div.
+Also added an intro blurb.
+  - Added About Me section.
+  - Optimized cards in Projects + EXP.
+Changed the background of cards.
+  - Added a copy to clipboard button to copy my email.
     }